y3owk1n/warp.nvim/README.md

 # warp.nvim

-> ⚡️ Warp is a lightweight project-local buffer list for Neovim — add, view, jump, reorder, and remove buffers, all from a floating window or a keymap away.
+> ⚡️ Warp is a lightweight project-local file list for Neovim — add, view, jump, reorder, and remove files, all from a floating window or a keymap away.

 `warp.nvim` provides a per-project list of important files, allowing you to quickly return to them later. think of it as “files bookmarks,” scoped to your git repo (or any project root).

-It's inspired by [ThePrimeagen/harpoon](https://github.com/ThePrimeagen/harpoon), but with a simpler goal: **do one thing well.** No terminals, no fancy workflows — just files you care about, saved per project.
+It's inspired by [ThePrimeagen/harpoon](https://github.com/ThePrimeagen/harpoon), but with a simpler goal: **do one thing well.** No terminals, no fancy workflows — just files you care about, saved per project (or rather per defined root path).

 ![warp-demo](https://github.com/user-attachments/assets/09ef6849-bc82-486f-8b0a-f407152bc8fd)

 ## ❓ Why `warp.nvim`?

-Because sometimes you want a simple list of files you care about, and you want it **per project**, and you want it **to just work**.
+Because sometimes you want a simple list of files you care about, and you want it **per project** or **defined root**, and you want it **to just work**.

 - No extra dependencies
 - No terminal management